Freight Shipping from Kansas City to Omaha

 How much does it cost to ship freight from Kansas City to Omaha?

-Full truckload (FTL) rates from Kansas City, KS to Omaha, NE currently range from $456-$562 for a standard dry van load over the 212-mile route.
+Full truckload (FTL) rates from Kansas City, KS to Omaha, NE currently range $456-$562 (roughly $2.15-$2.67 per mile over 212 miles).
 LTL shipments typically cost $317-$580 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Omaha?

-Standard FTL transit from Kansas City to Omaha is approximately 4 hrs by truck over 212 miles.
+Standard FTL transit from Kansas City to Omaha is approximately 4 hrs by truck over 212 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Kansas City to Omaha freight?